c5shen/WITCH/README.rst

    #    Default is to ~/.witch_msa/main.config
    python3 setup.py config [-c]

-   # 4. Execute the WITCH python script with -h to see allowed commandline parameter settings
+   # 4. Execute the WITCH python script with -h to see allowed commandline parameter settings and
-   #    When running WITCH normally, if step 3 is not run, you will be prompted to generate
-   #    "main.config" when running WITCH for the first time.
-   #    (Optional) Include "-y" or "--bypass-setup" to avoid being asked where to put the
-   #               WITCH config file.
-Using this option will default to use "~/.witch_msa"
-   #               as the config directory.
-You only need to use this option once.
+   #    example usages.
-   python3 witch.py [-h] [-y]
+   python3 witch.py [-h]

 ``main.config``
 ~~~~~~~~~~~~~~~~

 ``main.config`` file will be created after running WITCH for the first time or created with ``python setup.py config [-c]``.
-If it is not found, you will be prompted to choose where to create the file (default: ``~/.witch_msa/main.config``).
+If it is not found, a config file will be automatically created at ``~/.witch_msa/main.config``.
-As mentioned above, you can use ``-y`` or ``--bypass-setup`` to bypass this prompt by defaulting to ``~/.witch_msa/main.config``.

 user-specified config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~